TinyBlueRobots/FSharpFsxSolution/README.md

 # FSharpFsxSolution
-An example of a project with tests using FSX files using these conventions
+An example of an xplat project with tests using FSX files

 ## build